CuratorCodicis/Reddit-Sentiment-Analyzer/README.md

 source venv/bin/activate    # On Windows: .\venv\Scripts\activate

 # Install dependencies
+# Leave out the llama-cpp-python package if you already have a GPU accelerated one
 pip install -r requirements.txt

 # Set up environment variables
-# Create a .env file based on .env.example with your Reddit API credentials
+# Create a .env file based on .env.example with your Reddit API credentials and LLM settings
 ```

 #### **Running the Application**